react-grid-layout/react-grid-layout/README.md

 produce a grid with three items where:

 - users will not be able to drag or resize item `a`
-- item `b` will restricted to a minimum width of 2 grid blocks and a maximum width of 4 grid blocks
+- item `b` will be restricted to a minimum width of 2 grid blocks and a maximum width of 4 grid blocks
 - users will be able to freely drag and resize item `c`

 ```javascript